 Adopt a flexible approach to focus

 One of the most important factors in building a strategic marketing function with focused resources is having a flexible methodology for decision-making.
 You made your best guesses on where to focus initially, but as things move to market, you need to gather feedback and iterate.
 Don’t make a 12-month plan you can’t deviate from.
-(The COVID-19 pandemic provides strong validation of why flexibility is so important.)

 After you move to market, gather insight about what’s performing well and what isn’t — and redirect resources accordingly.
 Approach your focus areas with a flexible mindset.
 Make it a habit to ask yourself what you see in the market and how you need to adapt.
 Bring teams to the table together to discuss and develop plans of action.